Menopause at work | An employer’s guide

 Created by our HR and Employment Law specialists, this template policy explains what the menopause is, who employees should contact if they need support, and possible adjustments that could be made to mitigate the impact of menopause symptoms at work.

-Just last year, an inquiry considered whether legislation is required to mandate a workplace menopause policy after a survey conducted by the Women and Equalities Committee revealed, amongst other things, that many workplaces don’t have any policies relating to menopause and women don’t always know how to seek support.
+In 2021, an inquiry considered whether legislation is required to mandate a workplace menopause policy after a survey conducted by the Women and Equalities Committee revealed, amongst other things, that many workplaces don’t have any policies relating to menopause and women don’t always know how to seek support.

 The outcome is awaited, but it makes sense for organisations to get on the front foot now.